 On the recommendation of the Audit Committee, and in compliance with the provisions of Section 148 of the Act read with the Companies (Audit and Auditors) Rules, 2014, your Board had appointed M/s.
-D. Sabyasachi & Co., Cost Accountants, Kolkata to conduct the audit of the cost records of the Company for the financial year ending on 31st March, 2025.
+B. Ray & Associates, Cost Accountants, Kolkata to conduct the audit of the cost records of the Company for the financial year ending on 31st March, 2026.

-In accordance with the provision of Section 148 of the Act read with the Companies (Audit and Auditors) Rules, 2014, appropriate Resolution seeking your ratification of the remuneration of the said Cost Auditor appointed for the year ending on 31st March, 2025, is appearing in the Notice convening the 90th AGM of the Company.
+In accordance with the provisions of Section 148 of the Act read with the Companies (Audit and Auditors) Rules, 2014, appropriate Resolution seeking your ratification of the remuneration of the said Cost Auditor appointed for the year ending on 31st March, 2026, is appearing in the Notice convening the 91st AGM of the Company.